-- Walk on the right side of the trail.
-Bikers yield to hikers.
-Bikers and hikers yield to horseback riders. - Respect others' enjoyment of the quiet of the parks. - Use garbage cans along the trail or pack out trash to the parking lot.
+- Always yield to those traveling uphill, as well as those using a wheelchair or on horseback. - Respect others' enjoyment of the quiet of the parks. - Use garbage cans along the trail or pack out trash to the parking lot.
 Always pick up after your dog. - Please don't pick flowers and plants or disturb streams and lakes.